1Password/terraform-provider-onepassword/CONTRIBUTING.md

 Provider started, to attach Terraform set the TF_REATTACH_PROVIDERS env var:

     TF_REATTACH_PROVIDERS='{"1Password/onepassword":{"Protocol":"grpc","Pid":3382870,"Test":true,"Addr":{"Network":"unix","String":"/tmp/plugin713096927"}}}'
 ```

 Copy the line starting with `TF_REATTACH_PROVIDERS` from your provider's output.
-Either export it, or prefix every Terraform command with it, and run Terraform as usual.
+You can either export this variable or prefix every Terraform command with it.

+### Run Terraform

+After starting a debugging session and exporting the `TF_REATTACH_PROVIDERS` variable, run Terraform as usual.
 Any breakpoints you have set will halt execution and show you the current variable values.

 ## Generating documentation